This is your guide to winter camping in Ontario.

 Pack your camera and take off for the Dawson Trail Campground.
 These nature trails are worth an Instagram shot.
 Once you have your picture, quietly take in all of the silent surrounding nature.
 This park is known for its ice fishing and polished ski trails for experts and novices alike.

-With over 100 campsites and 2,000 backcountry sites, you don’t have to worry about booking beforehand.
+With more than 100 campsites and 2,000 backcountry sites, you don’t have to worry about booking beforehand.
 There are also heated yurts and log cabins for all you home-bodies.
 Winter park fees can be paid at the Information Pavilion.
 Backcountry campers need a permit from the Ranger Station.

 Sleeping Giant Provincial Park